-There are a number of wrecks on the coastline but I have only explored two of them, the first one is so shallow that you can see it from the shore and you can easily access it from the beach!
-This one is called The Clan steward wreck, she arrived to Simonstown in 1914 from St Helena and anchored in the bay.
+There are a number of wrecks on the coastline but I have only explored two of them.
+The first one is so shallow that you can see it from the shore.
+It can easily be accessed from the beach!
+This one is called The Clan steward wreck.
+She arrived to Simonstown in 1914 from St Helena and anchored in the bay.
 The well-known and dreaded South easterly wind picked up and caused the clan steward to drag her anchor.
 Unable to put another down, or to get the existing anchor to hold fast, she was gradually driven towards the shore where she eventually ran aground.

 Today when you go for a dive on the Clan steward you will only see the remains of it as she is much deteriorated and when you look into all of the holes and cracks there is a whole variety of creatures who turned it into their home.

 The maximum depth of the Clan Steward is 7 meters, it’s perfect for an easy shore dive!
 The second wreck is the SAS Pietermaritzburg, she has a really interesting history about her!